 So I started to search on the internet for “fat camps.”
-I was not looking for a “spa” type place where I would be pampered, took hot springs baths and couldn’t talk to anyone in more than a whisper (I had already tried those).
 I needed to get physical.
 When I saw that Hilton Head Health (H3) also had an “emotional eating” program, I was confident that this was the place for me, so I signed up.
-Also, since H3 was on the other end of the country (I live in CA), it was about as far away from my work life here as I could get…Oh, by the way, I also quit my job (or at least went on indefinite leave of absence since they did not believe that I would actually leave).
+Also, since H3 was on the other end of the country (I live in CA), it was about as far away from my work life here as I could get…Oh, by the way, I also quit my job (or at least went on an indefinite leave of absence since they did not believe that I would actually leave).
 The date was October 7th and my mother’s birthday was the following day.
 It felt so right to start my new journey on her birthday because she wanted me to be happy and the only thing standing in my way of this happiness was me (and my weight).

-I had yet another wake up call- the [initial screening] blood test results.
-I was told that I had 4 out of 5 indicators of the Metabolic Syndrome.
+I had yet another wake-up call- the initial screening blood test results.
+I was told that I had 4 out of 5 indicators of Metabolic Syndrome.
 I had already thought that I was killing myself slowly with my weight and now I had documented proof staring me in the face.
 My big fear was becoming diabetic and now I was shown that I was well on my way.
 As I said earlier, I really had no idea what I was in for at H3, but I was hopeful that it would give me a good start.
 I went to H3 by myself, not knowing anyone there, but found that I quickly made many new friends that would motivate me and help me through it and didn’t want anything from me in return except to get on that treadmill.
-I met so many nice people, from all parts of the country and various backgrounds, work and life experiences, reasons for being there and across all ages.
-After 2 weeks at H3- I lost 11 pounds, lost somewhere around 6, lost of 2 indicators of the metabolic syndrome and gained lots of motivation.
+I met so many nice people, from all parts of the country and various backgrounds, work, and life experiences, reasons for being there, and across all ages.
+After 2 weeks at H3- I lost 11 pounds, lost somewhere around 6, lost 2 indicators of the metabolic syndrome, and gained lots of motivation.